-The average total phosphorus (TP) concentration for Jackfish Lake was 41.8 μ g/L (Table 2), falling into the eutrophic, or productive trophic classification.
-TP increased over the course of the sampling season, peaking in September (Figure 1).
+The average total phosphorus (TP) concentration for Jackfish Lake was 21 μ g/L (Table 2), falling into the category of mesotrophic, or moderately productive trophic classification.
+This value falls within the range of historical averages (Figure 1).
+Average chlorophyll-a concentrations in 2018 was 11.7 μ g/L (Table 2), falling into the eutrophic, or productive, trophic classification.